 Back to transformer cores

 Medical-Class comes with potted cores (or the whole transformer is potted).
-Potted means it’s been filled/covered with some sort of epoxy, which is essentially a sort of fiberglass.
+Potted means it has been filled/covered with some sort of epoxy, which is essentially a sort of fiberglass.
 The higher end brands often coat/paint them, once potted with epoxy.

 - You then have grounded inter-winding screen or electrostatic-shield.
 These are commonly seen on HV-Transformers and the higher-end ISTs.